 Please contact the school's Financial Aid Leader for payment options.
-The school accepts cash, credit card, personal check payments, money orders and other funding options.
+The school accepts cash, credit card, check, direct wire, or other funding options such as 529 programs.
+The student also may make arrangements to pay the remaining balance under a separate monthly payment plan with the school and may pay their balance in full at any time, including at the start of enrollment.
 Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.